Sujay-BU/PokeWM/docs/PROOF.md

 accessory: it is the object whose accuracy bounds the policy improvement.

-**8.3 Directed exploration.** Within a phase, the epistemic bonus of §6.3 drives the agent toward transitions the ensemble disagrees about, which, having just been launched from a frontier cell, is precisely the unexplored region beyond it.
+**8.3 Directed exploration.** Within a phase, the epistemic bonus of §6.3 drives the agent toward transitions the ensemble disagrees about — which, having just been launched from a frontier cell, is precisely the unexplored region beyond it.
 This is what makes $p_i$ behave like a constant rather than like $\varepsilon^{H_i}$.

 ---

 ## 9. Assumptions, restated as failure modes

-An honest proof names the ways it can be wrong.

 | assumption | status | how it could fail |
 |---|---|---|